 - a unique blend of striking scenic beauty, endless outdoor recreational opportunities and celebrated heritage.

-Anglers visiting the Lake Champlain Region in the spring have some tough decisions to make.
+Over 600 miles of shoreline, 70 islands, and 120 miles of trolling possibilities await you - Anglers visiting the Lake Champlain Region have some tough decisions to make.

-Not only do they have to grapple with just what water they want to hit on any given day, they also have to decide what species to target.
+Not only do they have to grapple with just what section of water they want to hit on any given day, they also have to decide what species to target.

 The Bassmaster Tournament Series consistently ranks Lake Champlain in its top 100 bass fisheries, where quantity, quality, and even scenery are important factors.
 In fact, Lake Champlain has ranked in the Top 25 several times, and was awarded the number 5 rank in 2012.
 While the Bassmaster Tournament Series hosts several Pro/Am events on Lake Champlain throughout the year, casual fishermen and women have ample opportunity to reel in their fair share of largemouth and smallmouth bass (along with approximately 75 other fish variations) by land, or by boat.

 The central-south portion of the lake within the Lake Champlain Region is known as bass country.
 During tournaments you can’t gaze across the water without noticing the generous peppering of bass boats.
 Pro-anglers recognize that the dense weed beds and rocky drop-offs here are the perfect bass habitat.
 Numerous boat launches provide easy access with ample parking for your rig.
 Should you want to give the bass fishing sport a try, experienced guides are available to introduce you to the techniques and provide all the appropriate tackle.
 Come on, get hooked!